18z/18z/README.md

 - ⚡ Fun fact: ...
 -->

-I'm the cofounder of Quark Engine: An Storyteller of Android Malare.
+I'm the cofounder and team lead of Quark Engine: An Storyteller of Android Malare.

 Here are what I do:
 1. Build team for Quark Engine, now we have four excellent members.